 Knowledge management - These concern the effective management and control of the knowledge resources, the production, protection and communication thereof.
-External factors might include the unauthorised use or abuse of intellectual property, area power failures, and competitive technology.
+External factors might include the unauthorised use or abuse of intellectual property,.
 Internal factors might be system malfunction or loss of key staff.